ThandazaniG/eTalente/README.md

 # ETalenteApplication
+A Base64 image data is converted into an image file
 ### Base64 Image Data Converter
 The application acts as a file parser and converts the contents of the file and